zengenti/contensis-react-base/MIGRATE-V4.md

 > ℹ️ Wrap components with `<NoSSR />` to achieve the same defer behaviour

-> ℹ️ `loadable()` lazy loaded components accept an option to avoid SSR, as well as options available in the route configurations
+> 💡 `loadable()` lazy loaded components accept an option to avoid SSR, as well as options available in the route component mappings

 There are many articles online that explain hydration errors and offer suggestions as to what we might be doing wrong to cause a mismatch between the server rendered HTML and the client rendered HTML